Model structures and relative Gorenstein flat modules and chain complexes: Introduction

 \subsection{Notation}

 Most of the categories considered in this paper are Grothendieck categories.
 We shall use the symbol $\simeq$ to represent that two objects in a category are isomorphic, while natural isomorphisms between functors will be denoted using $\cong$.
 Monomorphisms and epimorphisms in a category may sometimes be denoted by $\rightarrowtail$ and $\twoheadrightarrow$, respectively.
+Subcategories of a given category are always assumed to be full.

 In what follows, $R$ will be an associative ring with unit $1 \in R$.
 We denote the categories of left and right $R$-modules by $\Mod(R)$ and $\Mod(R\op)$, respectively.
 In the case where $R = \mathbb{Z}$ is the ring of integers, we shall denote the category $\Mod(\mathbb{Z}) = \Mod(\mathbb{Z}^{\rm op})$ of abelian groups by $\mathsf{Ab}$.
-The categories of complexes of left and right $R$-modules will be denoted by $\Ch(R)$ and $\Ch(R\op)$, respectively.
+The categories of chain complexes of left and right $R$-modules will be denoted by $\Ch(R)$ and $\Ch(R\op)$, respectively.
 By ``module'' we usually mean a left $R$-module, and complexes of left $R$-modules will be simply referred to as ``complexes''.

 Recall that by a complex $X \in \Ch(R)$ one means a collection $X = (X_m, \partial^X_m \colon X_m \to X_{m-1})_{m \in \mathbb{Z}}$ of modules $X_m \in \Mod(R)$ and $R$-homomorphisms $\partial^X_m \colon X_m \to X_{m-1}$, called \emph{differentials}, such that $\partial^X_m \circ \partial^X_{m+1} = 0$ for every $m \in \mathbb{Z}$.
 The cycles and boundaries of $X$ are defined as the modules $Z_m(X) := {\rm Ker}(\partial^X_m)$ and $B_m(X) := {\rm Im}(\partial^X_{m+1})$, respectively.
 In some situations, we shall need to consider the category $\Ch(\Ch(R))$ of complexes of complexes, whose objects will usually be denoted as $X_\bullet$, that is, $X_m \in \Ch(R)$ for every $m \in \mathbb{Z}$.